suelopoder/Reddit-top/README.md

 Please consider that posts under `/top` are not sorted by chronologically so the "hours ago" may look weird.

 Also, when reloading the app we start loading pages from the start again.
 This may feel strange when you have quite some data stored, but it's intentional so we refresh that data.

+### React hooks vs async actions

+For side effects I went for a React hooks approach instead of an async redux actions.
+The reason for that is that react hooks are newer and in a simple project they probably make more sense.
+If I were to rebuild this I would use the later since they seem a better fir for redux itself.